 Have you ever noticed after drinking a coconut water or a green juice your body temperature actually goes down?
 That is because it has such cooling properties that you are feeling a temperature shift.
 If we continue to eat our cooling summer diet of juices and smoothies in the cold, dry winter months, our Vata Dosha will fall out of balance, causing constipation, bloating, gas, dry skin, cracking joints and even anxiety.

 I remember a winter in college while I was living in freezing cold Boston following a raw vegan diet.
-I literally couldn’t sustain.
-I was so uncomfortably cold at all times, even indoors.
-I had to wear leggings with sweat-pants on top, two sweatshirts with a hood on and wool socks every single night just to sleep.
-I didn’t understand why everyone wasn’t as freezing as I was.
+Literally, I couldn’t sustain.
+I was so uncomfortably cold at all times, even indoors, and didn’t understand why everyone wasn’t as freezing as I was.
 But it was due to the cooling nature of my diet- lots of green smoothies and salads.

 Ayurveda views our digestion like a fire, called agni in Sanskrit.
 In the winter-time, our fire is not burning as bright so we need a little more heat and grounding in our diet.
 Drinking cold juices and smoothies is like throwing ice water on an already weak fire.
 It makes our digestive system even lower, leading to further Vata imbalances (the constipation, bloating, gas dry skin, cracking joints and anxiety I mentioned above.)